 Grand Staircase is not a national park, though some people think it should be Utah’s sixth “mighty” stop.
 Regardless of how you feel about its status, there is no denying you should take the extra effort to add this to you things to do in Utah list.
 How long should you stay?
 Two weeks if you can!
 We were only there about three days and only scratched the surface.

-- Lower Calf Creek Falls is a 6.7 mile moderate hike with a gorgeous waterfall.
-If your dying of heat from the hike you can take a dip in the cool pools below the 126 ft fall.
+- Lower Calf Creek Falls is a 6.7-mile moderate hike with a gorgeous waterfall.
+If you’re dying of heat from the hike you can take a dip in the cool pools below the 126 ft fall.

 - Buckskin Gulch is another must-see slot canyon (more below under Slot Cayons).
 While Peek-a-boo was fun, this one was the most beautiful of all the ones we hiked.

-Even if you’ve never been to Monument Valley, you’ve certainly see it; it’s been the red rock backdrop for hundreds of movies.
+Even if you’ve never been to Monument Valley Navajo Tribal Park, you’ve certainly see it; it’s been the red rock backdrop for hundreds of movies.
 Consider hiking with a guide here.
 You’re in the Navajo Nation, on sacred Native American ground.